 - Home office

-Do a bit of research and find out what other terms companies (especially in your industry) may use.
-Make sure to try out different keyword combinations!
-For example, you can try out “software engineer” + “home based”, or “web developer” + “remote OK”.
+For example, you can try out “software engineer” + “home based”, or “web developer” + “remote OK”, etc.

 Do you like in the UK?
 There may be employers across the world willing to hire people remotely from wherever they can.
 Go onto the different country versions of Indeed, Monster etc. (with some boards, you may need a VPN…).
 This can be used in conjunction with the previous technique.
 When searching within your own country, even adding a keyword like “countrywide” or “nationwide” and other variations could bring up some interesting results.